-Spongebob Squarepants.
-When Spongebob tries to get Gary to take a bath he says that the soap is dubloons and tells him not to drop them.
+Sponge Bob Square Pants.
+When SpongeBob tries to get Gary to take a bath (disguised as a treasure chest), he says that the soap is dubloons and tells him not to drop them (while winking).

-An episode of Code Monkeys where the cast (including the girls) gets sent to prison.
-Though no one actually gets raped, despite taking bets on who will be violated first.
+An episode of Code Monkeys where the cast (including the girls) gets sent to prison, named "Rapeville State Penitentiary".
+No one actually gets raped, despite their taking bets on who will be violated first.

 Defied later.
 A female guard catches Zuko (also disguised as a guard) loitering in the female prisoners' block, seemingly standing watch for a buddy.
 The female guard silently glances at Suki's cell before demanding Zuko let her check to see what was going on inside.
 Of particular note is that, in further defiance of expectations, the rape averse prison is run by the bad guys.

 Fridge Logic: A major theme in Avatar, especially Season 3, was that while the Fire Nation as a whole was evil, the people within it ran the spectrum from barely controlled psychopaths, to normal people, to world-renowned heroes, and while the Boiling Rock certainly wasn't a nice place, there was no indication that the guards were any worse than real correctional officers, and seemed to just be people doing their jobs.
 It makes sense therefore that they would have at least a small amount of concern for prisoner's welfare.

 Azula's infamous "favourite prisoner" comment (which, it should be noted, was in reference to Suki; poor girl).
 There is no possible way that the writers were unaware of the implications of that.